 Tony Amidor focuses on teaching people how to transform their lives through meal prep.
 He provides six weekly meal prep plans that cover breakfast, lunch, and dinner, and also provides shopping lists, storage tips, and information about using leftovers so you never have to wonder what to eat.Buy Now

 If your favorite way to cook is with your Instant Pot, look no further!
-Scarlett Walker lays out more than 200 recipes that are easy to prep and toss into your favorite multicooker (or slow cooker).
-Walker also lays out the best option for storing and freezing leftovers for later so nothing goes to waste.Buy Now
+Carrie Forrest lays out 75 recipes that are easy to prep and toss into your favorite multicooker—and that are healthy, too.
+Forrest also lays out the best option for storing and freezing leftovers for later so nothing goes to waste.Buy Now

 Batch cooking is the name of the game in this cookbook by Cassy Joy Garcia.
 She focuses on gluten-free options and provides 26 weeks’ worth of meal prep options that will relieve the stress that can often come with cooking at the last minute—and are also affordable.
 You’ll learn how to turn basic ingredients into multiple meals (i.e., shredded pork, potatoes, and cabbage form the basis for Honey Mustard Pork Sheet Pan Dinner, Enchiladas Verde Casserole, and Sloppy Joe Stuffed Potatoes).Buy Now